DNNCommunity/DNNDocs/content/developers/extensions/module-injection/index.md

     }
 ```

-# How to deploy a Module Injection Filter?
+## How to Deploy a Module Injection Filter?

 If you are already deploying custom code (e.g. a custom module), you may want to include the class implementing your Module Injection Filter in the assembly containing your other code.
 If you do not have other custom code or you do not want to combine the Module Injection Filter with existing code, you can compile the class into its own assembly and package it separately.
 In the [manifest file](xref:dnn-manifest-schema), choose `Library` for the package type, and use the `Assembly` component to install the assembly file into the `bin` folder.